-In a previous article I discussed shooting with the light at the subject’s back…creating a “halo” lighting pattern.
-Aside from being a particularly stunning light pattern, it automatically eliminates one of the biggest problems we have as photographers – squinting and closed eyes!
+In a previous article, I discussed shooting with the light at the subject’s back, creating a “halo” lighting pattern.
+Aside from being a particularly stunning light pattern, it automatically eliminates one of the biggest problems we have as photographers: squinting and closed eyes.

-Here are a couple tips to help avoid the problem…
+Here are a couple tips to help avoid the problem.

-First – we know that the light from the sun is more beautiful the closer it gets to sundown.
+First, we know that the light from the sun is more beautiful the closer it gets to sundown.
 The harsh white of midday turns into a nice golden glow.

 I don’t know why, but for some reason people with lighter colored eyes—blue eyes, green eyes—seem to be more sensitive to light.

-This should only be used in cases where nothing else is working – it is difficult for the subject to pull this off and look natural…but it is better than squinting.
+Here is a tip that can help.
+This should only be used in cases where nothing else is working, as it’s difficult for the subject to pull this off and look natural, but it’s better than squinting.

-As photographers we are constantly counting to three and shooting.
+As photographers, we’re constantly counting to three and shooting.
 This is generally done to capture a smile, but it can also be done to avoid squinting.

 Have your subject posed the way you want them and then have them close their eyes.
 You count to three, and they open their eyes and smile.
-They only have to have their eyes open for a second or so and if they can look natural it can be the difference between a truly great shot and another one for the garbage!
+They only have to have their eyes open for a second or so, and if they can look natural it can be the difference between a truly great shot and another one for the garbage.

 Opening the eyes and looking natural—while knowing the sun is going to get to you—can take a bit of practice.
 Take the time to run through it a few times and not only will you get better shots, but every photographer that ever shoots them in the future will benefit as well.

-Third – Some subjects aren’t particularly sensitive to the light, but to a flash!
+Third, some subjects aren’t particularly sensitive to the light, but to a flash.
 They tend to squint in anticipation of the flash going off.

 Yes, I know there’s no ceiling outside, but there are plenty of adjacent walls.
 (The side of a truck will do the job!)
 Just be careful not to use a colored wall because that will put a colored tint in your photo.

-BTW – bouncing a flash is almost always the preferred method, not just with “squinters.”
+By the way, bouncing a flash is almost always the preferred method, not just with “squinters.”